 Mike has vast experience caring for children who presented to the ER with various types of illness and injuries.
 From the most severe traumas, automobile accidents, gunshots, and bicycle accidents, to very common illnesses such as asthma, ear infections, colds, and flues.

-From CHLA, Mike moved on to St. Joseph’s Hospital in Orange in a new role as Pediatric Emergency Department Nurse Manager.
+From CHLA, Mike moved on to St. Joseph’s Hospital in Orange, CA in a new role as Pediatric Emergency Department Nurse Manager.
 At St. Joseph’s, Mike was in charge of overseeing the entire pediatric population.
 Children’s Hospital of Orange County contracted with St. Joseph’s Hospital to provide emergency services to all of the children who presented there.
 During his time at St. Joseph’s, Mike was integral at facilitating the care and admission of ill and injured patients.
 In addition, Mike was heavily involved in the State and National Emergency Nurses Association (ENA).
 During his time with ENA, Mike participated in the establishment of a pediatric certification exam committee for pediatric emergency nurses.
 As a result, pediatric emergency nursing is now recognized nationally as a specialty care service.

 While busy working with ENA, Mike continued his training by attending California State University, Long Beach to achieve his pediatric nurse practitioner certificate.
 Mike graduated in 2012 and is now a practicing certified pediatric nurse practitioner.
 During his training, Mike sought out experiences with pediatricians who specialized in alternative and complementary medicine (CAM).
 As a result, Mike is uniquely trained in traditional pediatrics, CAM, and the holistic philosophies of pediatric nursing.
 Mike’s training, experience, and expertise allow him to work with patients and families to bridge the services of traditional and naturopathic care in his practice.